vincent-noel/pyMaBoSS/doc/installation.rst

 To download the MaBoSS binaries, if you have conda and if you are using linux or macosx, you can run :

    python -m maboss-setup

+If you are using Windows, or if the command above did not work, you can try to run :

+   python -m maboss_setup_experimental

-Otherwise, you can download them using the following links, for `Linux <https://github.com/sysbio-curie/MaBoSS-env-2.0/releases/latest/download/MaBoSS-linux64.zip>`_, `MacOSX <https://github.com/sysbio-curie/MaBoSS-env-2.0/releases/latest/download/MaBoSS-osx64.zip>`_ or `Windows <https://github.com/sysbio-curie/MaBoSS-env-2.0/releases/latest/download/MaBoSS-win64.zip>`_.
+Otherwise, you can download them using the following links, for `Linux <https://github.com/sysbio-curie/MaBoSS-env-2.0/releases/latest/download/MaBoSS-linux64.zip>`_, `MacOSX arm64 <https://github.com/sysbio-curie/MaBoSS-env-2.0/releases/latest/download/MaBoSS-osx-arm64.zip>`_, `MacOSX X86_64 <https://github.com/sysbio-curie/MaBoSS-env-2.0/releases/latest/download/MaBoSS-osx64.zip>`_ or `Windows <https://github.com/sysbio-curie/MaBoSS-env-2.0/releases/latest/download/MaBoSS-win64.zip>`_.
 Once downloaded, you need to extract them and make them accessible by putting them in a folder configured in your PATH.

 Installation with GitHub
 ------------------------